rancher/api-spec/README.md

 Each resource SHOULD have a single canonical URL and the representation of that resource SHOULD NOT change depending on how the client got to it.

 If a file resource is accessible at <code>https://base/v1/files/b1b2e7006be</code> and as a data item in a collection <code>https://base/v1/folders/d5a80ee7/files</code>, both representations SHOULD be exactly the same.
-  - The links inside the resource will reflect the canonical URL.
+  - The links inside the resource SHOULD reflect the canonical URL.
   - This prevents the service from generating arbitrarily long link URLs that contain unnecessary history of how the client got to where they are.
-  - One exception is that the "schemas" link MUST be present in the former response, but does not have to be in the latter, as it is only required at the top-level of the response.
+  - It also makes it possible to compare 2 reperesentations and determine if they are in fact the same resource.

 ```http
 GET /v1/files/b1b2e7006be HTTP/1.1